Part of my series countering misconceptions in space journalism.

 My previous post on Starship struck an unexpected chord with my ordinarily sparse readership.
 In it, I explained how Starship would greatly lengthen SpaceX’s lead over competing launch providers and, at the same time, provide a mechanism for the redevelopment of space.
 The subtext here is that the conventional satellite industry was unable to keep up with SpaceX’s steadily increasing capacity and decreasing costs on the Falcon family of launchers, leaving SpaceX in a difficult position.
 On the one hand, it was saturating a market worth, at most, a few billion a year.
 And on the other, it was developing an insatiable appetite for cash to build an enormous rocket with almost no paying customers, and then fly thousands of them to Mars for no immediate economic return.

 The answer to these twin problems is Starlink.
 By developing their own satellites, SpaceX could create and define a new market for highly capable, democratized space communication access, provide a revenue stream and payloads for their own rocket even as they self-cannibalized, and eventually unlock trillions in economic value.
 Do not underestimate the scale of Elon’s ambition.
-There are only few trillion dollar industries in existence: energy, high speed transport, communications, IT, healthcare, agriculture, government, defense.
+There are only few trillion dollar industries in existence: energy, high speed transport, communications, chemicals, IT, healthcare, agriculture, government, defense.
 Despite common misconceptions, space mining, lunar water, and space-based solar power are not viable businesses.
 Elon has a play in energy with Tesla, but only communications provides a reliable, deep market for satellites and launch.

 Elon Musk’s first space-related idea was to spend $80m on a philanthropic mission to grow a plant on a Mars lander.
 Building a Mars city will cost maybe 100,000 times as much.
 Starlink is Elon’s main bet to deliver the ocean of gold needed to philanthropically build a self-sustaining city on Mars.